 Accreditation

-Non-governmental organizations must successfully meet the requirements of the accreditation process before being granted observer status to the United Nations Environment Assembly (UNEA) and its subsidiary bodies.
+Non-governmental organizations must successfully meet the requirements of the accreditation process before being granted observer status to the United Nations Environment Assembly (UNEA) of UNEP and its subsidiary bodies.

 Accreditation is not a requirement for participation in the implementation of projects, programmes or partnerships with UNEP (read more about UNEP’s partnerships and its partnership policy).

-Accredited organizations can also attend preparatory stakeholder meetings such as the Regional Consultative Meetings and the Global Major Group and Stakeholder Forum and can apply to organize side events during UNEA.
+Accredited organizations can also attend preparatory stakeholder meetings such as the Regional Consultative Meetings and the Global Major Groups and Stakeholders Forum and can apply to organize side events during UNEA.

 Additionally, representatives of accredited organizations may become or elect Regional Facilitators and/or members of the Major Groups Facilitating Committee (for more information see the Stakeholder Engagement Handbook).